AlessTheDev/plp-beat-tracker/README.md

 Transactions of the International Society for Music Information Retrieval (TISMIR), 7(1): 213–227, 2024
 ```

-I explain how I coded the whole thing in a devlog in this repository: [./devlog/BeatTrackerDevlog.md](./devlog/BeatTrackerDevlog.md).
+I explain how I coded the whole thing in a devlog on medium (I couldn't find any other website to upload it on): [INSERT LINK].
 Please check it out if you're interested in this topic!

 ## How to try it out
 You can see the visualizations yourself by either opening the project in unity or by downloading the executable from itch io.